iman-salmani/iplan/README.md

 ## Installation

-The recommended way of installing Amberol is through Flatpak.
+The recommended way of installing IPlan is through Flatpak.
 If you don't have Flatpak installed, you can get it from [the Flatpak website](https://flatpak.org/setup).

 ```bash